debbiemarkslab/BEAR/docs/usage.rst

 **Part 2: training**

-Now we can train the BEAR model via empirical Bayes.
+Now we can train AR or BEAR model via maximal likelihood or empirical Bayes respectively.
-Config files for training three different AR models and their corresponding BEAR model can be found in the folder ``models/config_files``.
+Config files for training three different AR models and their corresponding BEAR model can be found in the folder ``bear_model/models/config_files``.
 You can run these examples on your own shuffled dataset from part 1 by editing the config files to set
 ``start_token = ysd1_lag_5_file_0_shuf.tsv``; by default the config files use the